da2x/EdgeDeflector/README.md

 System requirements: Windows 10, and your favorite web browser.

-Read more about [how EdgeDeflector works](https://www.ctrl.blog/entry/edgedeflector-default-browser) and why it was created.
+Read more about [how EdgeDeflector works](https://www.ctrl.blog/entry/edgedeflector-default-browser.html) and why it was created.

 # Installation

   1. **Download** the latest version of EdgeDeflector from [GitHub releases](https://github.com/da2x/EdgeDeflector/releases)
-  2. Run the installer once to configure your system
+  2. Run the installer.
+  3. The installer will open a page that guides you through some manual installation steps.

 You may need to **repeat the above steps after installing major feature updates to Windows** through Windows Update.
-You can subscribe to the [AppCast feed](https://github.com/da2x/EdgeDeflector/releases.atom) to be notified of any new releases.

-If you dismiss the initial dialog to choose to use EdgeDeflector, or choose the wrong app; you can apply the change  in the Windows Settings app: Apps: Default apps: Choose default apps by protocol: microsoft-edge.

-If EdgeDeflector isn’t listed in either locations, try running it one more time; or lastly restarting your PC before you try again.
-(This last option actually helps if the System Registry is locked up or Windows is being stubborn.)

 You don’t need to specify your browser of choice in EdgeDeflector.
 It will pick up on the system configured default from Windows Settings app: Apps: Default apps: Web browser.